 Domestic Violence

-Typically, domestic violence defines a violent act against someone you live with.
+Typically, domestic violence is defined as a violent act against someone you live with.
 Domestic violence usually extends to your spouse, children, parents, and other relatives sharing your home; however, in some cases, you may receive a domestic violence charge for violent actions against a roommate.

 In Pennsylvania, if the police have to interfere in an altercation between you and a member of your household that has turned physical, you may face domestic violence charges.
 The injured party may not have the right to revoke those charges against you; however, a spouse does not have to speak against you in court.
 In some cases, the police may investigate you for domestic violence over bruises or other marks on someone in your household, loud arguments reported by the neighbors, or evidence of ongoing altercations in the household.